 Another word of caution about SSDs: they all have a predetermined lifespan, and not all are equipped with modern technological features such as DRAM caches and NVMe.

 This means they’re not as fast as modern equivalents.
 Plus, faulty SSDs aren’t easy to tell apart from functioning ones without checking them on a benchmark PC.

 Power supply units

 PSUs are possibly the most important part of any PC, and their importance cannot be overstated.
-Without a PSU, your entire computer is nothing more than a fancy, overpriced paperweight.
+Without a PSU, your computer is nothing more than a fancy, overpriced paperweight.

 If they’re in good condition, used PSUs seem like a great way to save money.
 For instance, a $50 PSU new may only get you 450w of power, whereas you could find a used one that supplies 600w or more.

 At best, a used PSU may work, but it won’t have the full capabilities of a brand-new unit.
-Pre-owned PSUs are better used in benchmark PCs, home streaming rigs, or other places they won’t be missed when they conk out.
+Pre-owned PSUs are better used in benchmark PCs, home streaming rigs, or other places where they won’t be missed when they conk out.

 Can you build a PC with any parts?

-PCs generally require a specific set of parts to function properly, and most parts are compatible with each other as long as they’re all of the good quality.
+PCs generally require a specific set of parts to function properly, and most parts are compatible with each other as long as they’re all of good quality.